QUICK ESCAPE FROM SITE

 (a) whether there is a risk of harm to the applicant or a relation or friend of the applicant if the order is not made immediately…” Part III 12

-• Legislation should authorize the issuance of an emergency or ex parte order for protection based upon a court or police order, but without the necessity for a court hearing.
-The complainant/survivor should be able to approach the court on her own to apply for an order for protection.
+• Legislation should authorize the issuance of an emergency or ex parte protection order issued by a court or the police, but without the necessity for a court hearing.
+The applicant should be able to approach the court without legal representation to apply for a protection order.

-• Legislation should state that the statement of the complainant/survivor is sufficient for the court to grant the emergency order for protection.
-No other evidence should be necessary.
+• Legislation should state that the statement of the applicant is sufficient for the court to grant the emergency protection order.
+No other evidence should be required.

-• The issuance of the emergency order for protection should occur very quickly to support the goal of victim safety.
+• Legislation should require that emergency protection orders be issued very quickly to support the goal of victim safety.

 Where the application or request contains data concerning a direct and impending threat to life or health of the victim, the regional court, sitting ex parte and in camera, shall issue an emergency protection order within 24 hours as from receipt of the application or request.
 Ch.
 2, S. 18 (1)

-• If the legislation allows other family members or relevant law enforcement officials or other professionals, such as social service professionals, to apply for emergency or ex parte orders for protection on behalf of a complainant/survivor who is competent, legislation should require that the complainant/survivor be consulted.
-See: the Addendum to Administrative Procedure Code of Georgia, Article 21.12.
+• If the legislation allows other family members, or relevant law enforcement officials or other professionals, such as social workers, to apply for emergency or ex parte protection orders on behalf of a victim who is competent, it should require that the victim consent.
+(See: Addendum to Administrative Procedure Code of Georgia, Article 21.12.)

-• Legislation should state that the authorities may not remove a survivor from the home against her will.
+• The legislation should state that the authorities may not remove an applicant from the home against her will.

-• The emergency or ex parte order should remain in effect until the longer-term protective order comes into effect after a full court hearing.
-Legislation should provide that upon the request of the respondent, a hearing may be promptly scheduled to review the application and to make a determination whether the order should remain in effect.
+The emergency or ex parte order should remain in effect until the longer-term protection order comes into effect after a full court hearing.
+Legislation should provide that upon the request of the respondent, a hearing may be promptly scheduled to review the application and determine whether the order should remain in effect.